New solar plant powers 40,000 Ugandan homes

 Light up

-The plant is funded by a consortium of international investors including the European Union, and operated by India-based company Access Solar.
+The plant is funded by a consortium of international investors including the European Union, and operated by Dubai-based company Access Power.

 Soroti is the ideal location for the initiative, according to Phillip Karumuna, operations manager of the plant.